adedotunmd/uhc-insights/README.md

 This Power BI Project will show insights on UHC globally and how the values have changed from 2000 to 2021

+## Problem Statement
+1. Where do the world regions rank using the UHC index?
+2. Which countries rank highest using the UHC index?
+3. Which countries rank lowest using the UHC index?

+## Skills/ concepts demonstrated:

+The following Power BI features were incorporated:
+- Page Navigation
+- Modelling
+- Filters
+- Reporting
+- Visualisations

+The following Power BI features were incorporated:
 ![country-2000](https://github.com/user-attachments/assets/85bb9a1a-3386-4eae-b3c1-e7ab34a74ba5)

 ![country-2005](https://github.com/user-attachments/assets/717eac42-93b6-4d0e-a76c-fd23aa4d6f44)